BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 When inserting the right pincher, align the gears so that the claw can open and close all the way.

-Don't tighten the screw all the way.
+*IMPORTANT:* Don't tighten the screw all the way.
 Be careful to make sure that the screw does not protrude past the wood surface (see below in the red circle)  If it does, the claw will get stuck when the drive motor tries to move it.

 |                           Top View                           |              Make sure screw does not protrude!              |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |